viktor-platform/sample-dynamo/README.md

 ```

 ::: CONGRATULATIONS!!!
-You should be able to see a a geometry view and data view, that is showing a 3d house and some data.
-In the next chapter you will use the Dynamo script with to get the real output files.
+By now, you should be able to see a GeometryView and a DataView displaying a 3D house and some data, respectively, using the mocked files.
+In the next chapter, we will use the Dynamo script to generate the actual output files, replacing the mocked files with real data.
 :::

 ## 7 Add the worker logic to supply the real output files
-In this chapter we will add the logic to supply the real output files.
-This means that we will replace the mocked files with the real output files from the Dynamo script.
-The first thing we will do is change the `geometry_and_data_view` method, so that it will return the output files that are generated by the Dynamo script.
-See code below:
+In this chapter, we will implement the logic to supply the actual output files generated by the Dynamo script, replacing the previously mocked files.
+We will begin by modifying the `geometry_and_data_view` method to return the real output files generated by the script.
+Please refer to the code snippet below:

 ```python showLineNumbers
     @GeometryAndDataView("Building 3D", duration_guess=5)